EASY MAINTENANCE TIPS TO KEEP YOUR MARBLE COUNTERTOP LOOKING SPOTLESS

 Once you’ve prepared food, clean up as soon as possible.
 Don’t let spills or food residue settle on marble.
 Use a mild soap and a soft microfiber cloth to clean, rinse, and dry the surface.
 Never scrub marble.

-No matter what a certain ice cream chain tends to do with their marble slabs, you shouldn't set foods down directly on a marble surface.
+No matter what a certain ice cream chain tends to do with its marble slabs, you shouldn’t set foods down directly on a marble surface.
 The acids found in many foods—either in solid or liquid form—can disintegrate the protective finish on your marble and actually change the chemical structure of the stone underneath.
 Every marble surface should be installed with a seal that provides a tight, nonporous layer between the stone and anything you set on it.
-Expose this seal to acids and you'll be left with etching, white and chalky stains as a result of acid exposure.
+Expose this seal to acids and you’ll be left with etching, white and chalky stains as a result of acid exposure.

 Unless you’re a chemist, it can be tough to keep track of which foods and beverages are acidic enough to harm your marble countertops.
 Always use platters and other serving dishes rather than placing food directly onto a surface.
 Marble is one of the most valuable countertops materials, so protect it at all costs.

 Speaking of protection, there’s one way to ensure your marble surface stays spotless for as long as possible: reseal it.
 This is one of the most effective maintenance tasks that countertop specialists recommend.
 The nonporous seal on marble prevents stains and enhances the stone’s natural beauty.
 A countertops installer can revisit your home to repair the seal on marble and even spot treat stains with products like poultice paste.
 Depending on the type of surface and how often you use it, you may have to reseal about once a year.

 That’s all it takes to keep marble looking its best.
 If you’re interested in brand-new marble countertops for your home, call Atlantis Granite & Marble.
 Contact us to get an estimate for marble countertops installation cost in Norcross.